hns/hns.github.com/_posts/2010-09-21-benchmark.md

 per second compared to Ringo's `4271`.
 Enabling HTTP keepalive would have boosted Ringo's performance to be on par with Node, but the way keepalive is implemented in Apache Bench does not fare well with Node so I disabled it.
+This benchmark is our reference point for the other benchmarks, which are based on it.

 ![benchmark result graph](/images/benchmark/no-alloc.png)

-This benchmark is our reference point for the other benchmarks, which are based on it.
+The graph above shows the distribution of response times across all 50,000 requests made.
 Note how response times are spread across the range for Node, while they are almost constant for Ringo.
 This is a result of Node's single-threaded versus Ringo's multi-threaded request handling, and it will become even more noticable in the following benchmarks.